The only test proven to predict chemotherapy benefit2,3,9

 - Quantitative estrogen receptor (ER) score helps assess the magnitude of hormonal therapy benefit

-9 - Provides additional supporting information, such as the progesterone receptor (PgR) score
+11,12 - Provides additional supporting information, such as progesterone receptor (PR) and human epidermal growth factor receptor 2 gene (HER2) scores

 Real people.
 Real stories.
 Real insight.